Terms of Service

 28.2 If a Payor requests for a refund of any Payment Amount (or part thereof) after the funds have already been charged, CardUp will refer such request to you by directing the Payor to contact you (or vice versa).
 Notwithstanding the foregoing, you acknowledge and agree that CardUp shall not be responsible for dealing with or resolving any requests for refunds from Payors, or processing the payment of any refunds to the Payor, and that you are solely responsible therefor.
 If a Payor initiates a chargeback against a payment that has been made to you, CardUp may (but shall not be obliged to) work together with you to investigate the chargeback with the Payor’s credit card company.
 You agree to give CardUp your full cooperation and assistance with such chargeback investigations.

-28.3 In case where a chargeback is filed by the Payor, you agree that CardUp has the right to immediately deduct the full amount of the potential chargeback and any unpaid Chargeback Costs (Chargeback Costs means the amount of the chargeback and/or all associated fees, fines or penalties resulting from or in connection with such chargeback) from any future payments due to you.
-If there are no future payments, or if the current payments aren’t enough to cover the potential chargeback amount, you will be obligated to immediately, but no later than 3 working days after CardUp’s request, transfer such amounts to CardUp’s bank account as per CardUp’s request.
+28.3 In case where a chargeback is filed by the Payor, you agree that CardUp has the right to immediately deduct the full amount of the potential chargeback and any unpaid Chargeback Costs from any future payments due to you.
+Without prejudice to our rights under clause 29 below, if there are no future payments, or if the current payments aren’t enough to cover the potential chargeback amount, you will be obligated to immediately, but no later than 14 business days after CardUp’s request, transfer such amounts to CardUp’s bank account as per CardUp’s request.

 28.5 If the chargeback is not resolved in your favour, you shall be liable for any and all Chargeback Costs.

-28.6 If the chargeback is resolved in your favour, CardUp will refund the amount reverted to CardUp immediately, but not later than 3 business days after receiving the disputed funds in your bank account.
+28.6 If the chargeback is resolved in your favour, CardUp will refund the amount immediately, but not later than 7 business days after receiving the disputed funds to your bank account.